Ichaelus/Github-Classifier/Documentation/Documentation.md

  When trying to classify repositories that belong to Homework, Documents or Education it's important to know how similar the names of files or folders are.
  Such repositories often contain folders like __Week 1, Week 2, Week 3, ...__.
 So to hand that information directly to our classifiers we measured the average __Levenshtein distance__  of all files and folders.

-> **Document vector:**
-A possible approach similar to word embeddings is often refered to as __Doc2Vec__, presented [in this paper](https://cs.stanford.edu/~quocle/paragraph_vector.pdf).
-While we weren't able to test this approach yet we're excited to see how it will compete against our current methods.

 #### Summary of used text-features: